MARKET SNAPSHOT: Stock Market Sets More Records As S&P 500 Aims For 6-day Win Streak

 ADVERTISEMENT

-The Russell 2000 fell 5 points, or 0.3%, to 1,505.
+The Russell 2000 fell around 5 points, or 0.3%, to 1,506.
 The index of small companies hit an all-time high of its own in early trading, but soon turned lower and is on track to snap a seven-day rally.

 What strategists are saying